Sometimes, life can be too much.

 “I feel everything very intensely and have committed to doing this tour during a time in my life when I’m still processing a lot,” she had written.
 “So sometimes I cry a lot!”

 Grande has said she still struggles with the suicide bombing at her Manchester, England performance in May 2017, which took the lives of 22 attendees.
-The loss of her ex-boyfriend, fellow musician Mac Miller, to suicide and the end of her engagement to comedian Pete Davidson have also affected Grande.
+The loss of her ex-boyfriend, fellow musician Mac Miller, to an accidental overdose and the end of her engagement to comedian Pete Davidson have also affected Grande.

 Hard times are a fact of life for all of us, no matter how rich or famous we become.
 When you’re the boss of your business, however, dealing with the fallout while still handling your professional obligations can be especially challenging — even lonely.